rimmderes/EventsCalenderProject/README.md

 **10. To use `PATCH` EVENTS function:**

-- Select **PATCH** mapping and enter the URL for command 'PATCH an event' listed in the events command table above to update an event with a new user.
+- Select **PATCH** mapping and enter the URL for command 'PATCH (update) an event' listed in the events command table above to update an event with a new user.

      - For example: the **PATCH** events table command is showing an update event id 1 (Paint N Sip).
 However, to update the event with a new user, the new users id must be entered in the body.
      <br />